BoringZheng/Boring-Financial/README.md

 ### 2. Deploy it as a software

-In this way, you should download the newest release, and put your own bills in folder input.
+In this way, you should download the newest release, and put your own bills in input folder.
 Then you could just click the .exe file to get your financial report.

+In the end, if you have any question using this project, contact us by Boring__Zheng@163.com.